Arctium: In culture

 In Turkish Anatolia, the burdock plant was believed to ward off the evil eye, and as such is often a motif appearing woven into kilims for protection.
 With its many flowers, the plant also symbolizes abundance.
 Before and during World War II, Japanese soldiers were issued a 15-1/2-inch bayonet held in a black-painted scabbard, the juken.
 Their nickname was the burdock sword (gobo ken).

 Mary Palmer's mid 18th century Devonshire Dialogue records the burrs of the plant being known in Devon, England, as "bachelor's-buttons".

 The English folk artist Nancy Kerr refers to "The Land of Santa Georgia where the Banks of Burdocks Grow" in her song Santa Georgia, supposedly representing the relationship between country and city in modern England (especially Sheffield).

+Burdock Everdeen from the Hunger Games is named after this plant.

 Inspiration for velcro

 After taking his dog for a walk one day in the late 1940s (1948), George de Mestral, a Swiss inventor, became curious about the seeds of the burdock plant that had attached themselves to his clothes and to the dog's fur.
 Under a microscope, he looked closely at the hook system that the seeds use to hitchhike on passing animals aiding seed dispersal, and he realized that the same approach could be used to join other things together.
 His work led to the development of the hook and loop fastener, which was initially sold under the Velcro brand name.

 Serbo-Croatian uses the same word, čičak, for burdock and velcro; Turkish does the same with the name pitrak, while in the Polish language rzep means both "burr" and "velcro".
 The German word for burdock is Klette and velcro is Klettverschluss (= burdock fastener).

 In Norwegian burdock is borre and velcro borrelås, which translates to "burdock lock".